How to Plan an Outdoor Living Space

 Section It Off

-If your yard is too large, you might have trouble figuring out a cohesive outdoor design throughout.
+If your yard is too large, you might have trouble creating a cohesive outdoor design.
 What may help is sectioning off your garden space into areas, as you would see in a house.

 If you have elements that you want to include in your design but can’t afford right now, make a list and prioritize.
 Then, figure out all the features you want, like a pergola, an outdoor kitchen, or a polished deck.